 - Mirlyn Classic

-A guide to using Mirlyn Classic, the classic version of the University of Michigan Library Catalog.
+Tips for using Mirlyn Classic, a previous version of the University of Michigan Library Catalog.

 Explains how to find copyright holders and get permission to use different copyrighted works.

 Provides information about all aspects of data management and stewardship including finding, planning, organizing, documenting, sharing, and preserving your research data.

 - Research Funding and Grants Guide